chapter-three/AppleNewsAPI/README.md

 # AppleNews

-`AppleNews\PushAPI` is a PHP library that allows you to publish content to Apple News.
+`AppleNews\PublisherAPI` is a PHP library that allows you to publish content to Apple News.
 You can also retrieve and delete articles you’ve already published, and get basic information about your channel and sections.

 `AppleNews\Document` is a PHP library that helps construct documents in the Apple News native JSON format.